 On major Christian Holidays we DO NOT officiate Unions:

 - Holy Week – April 2 – April 13, 2020; March 25 – April 5, 2021

 - Easter Sunday and Pentecost Sunday

-- Pride Sunday: The Sunday nearest June 28
+- Pride Sunday: Saturday and Sunday nearest June 28

 - Sunday Nearest October 6th as MCC Sunday

-- October 31, Novermber 1 (All Souls) and November 2 (All Saints Day)
+- October 31, November 1 (All Souls) and November 2 (All Saints Day)

 - September 10 to 20 as this is the Anniversary week of MCC in the Philippines

 - The Pastor is not available for Unions on the Following Dates and nearest weekends to these dates, for personal and Family reasons: